PlutoTwo/criticality-explorations/README.md

 ## Implications On Your JupiterOne Environment

 This script *DOES NOT* create or delete entities and relationships in your JupiterOne environment.
-The only affect this will have on your JupiterOne environment is that a property titled `criticalityScore` will be added onto the assets that you have explicitly specified in this script.
+The only effect this will have on your JupiterOne environment is that a property titled `criticalityScore` will be added onto the assets that you have explicitly specified in this script.
 Removing that property is trivial and you are also free to ignore its existence entirely.

 ## Getting Started